LAU’s remarkable history originated in the desire to extend education to women at a time when few, if any, such possibilities existed.

 In 1927, this program became known as the American Junior College for Women (AJCW) and was transferred to Ras Beirut.
 Six years later it moved to what is now LAU’s Beirut campus.

-Despite numerous wartime difficulties, BUC kept evolving constantly.
+Despite numerous wartime difficulties, BUC constantly evolved.
 In 1985, the Board of Regents amended the charter to allow for the establishment of two additional branch campuses in Zouk Mosbeh and Sidon.
 In 1987, BUC opened its northern branch in rented buildings in Amsheet, on the outskirts of the historical port of Byblos.
-In October 1991 classes started in the newly built campus at Blat overlooking Byblos.
+In October 1991, classes started in the newly built campus at Blat overlooking Byblos.
 It was officially inaugurated on July 16, 1992.

 According to a BUC Board decision, the institution became a university in October 1992.
 In 1994, the Board of Regents in New York approved BUC’s request to change into the Lebanese American University (LAU), moved the Louaizeh branch in Zouk Mosbeh to the Byblos campus, renamed the Makassed branch in Sidon to Sidon campus, and provided the university with the authority to also confer the degrees of Bachelor of Architecture, Master of Science, and Master of Arts.
 A charter amendment in 1999 allowed LAU to grant the Bachelor of Engineering, Bachelor of Science in Pharmacy, and Doctor of Pharmacy degrees.

-In September 2005 the Board of Trustees approved the 2005–2010 Strategic Plan focusing on academic excellence, enrollment management, information technology, public relations and marketing, fund raising, and finance and administration.
-Two years later, in May 2010, LAU was granted full accreditation by the New England Association of Schools and Colleges.
+In September 2005 the Board of Trustees approved a comprehensive strategic plan focusing on academic excellence, enrollment management, information technology, public relations and marketing, fund raising, and finance and administration.